Cosmetic Dentistry Q & A

 Your smile can make a big difference in social settings as well as professional interactions.
 Also, feeling great about your smile is an awesome confidence booster.
 Not only will a gorgeous smile change the way that others think about you, but it will also change the way that you think about yourself.

 Many cosmetic procedures also improve the strength of your teeth.
-Crowns provide additional structural support, while bridgework prevents your remaining teeth from shifting out of position.
+Crowns provide additional structural support and should be done by a prosthodontist, while Invisalign prevent your remaining teeth from shifting out of position.
 Veneers and bonding can protect chipped or cracked teeth.

 Dr. Steier discusses the cost of all treatment options during your appointment.
 She firmly believes that being fully informed is the best way to make any decision, especially regarding your dental health.
 Schedule an appointment today to begin exploring the possibilities available through cosmetic dentistry.